Synesso/scweery/README.markdown

 The connection is opened at the start of the block and will be closed automatically when the block is done.

-With one of these crazy mongrels in your namespace you can _use_ it or you can _make_ lists of stuff with it.
+With one of these crazy mongrels in your namespace you can _use_ it or you can _infer_ lists of stuff with it.
 Use it when you don't need to create a list of objects.

 <pre>
 connection.use("select facebookid from friends") { row =>